tonethar/IGME-330-Master/notes/web-audio-chapter-3.md

 6. Web Audio uses *dBFS* -  which stands for?

-7. dBFS is a measure of gain.
+7. *dBFS* is a measure of *gain*.
 Thus a gain of 1 is the sound's full volume, a gain of 0.5 is the sound's reduced to 1/2 volume (amplitude), and a gain of 0 is silence. (*no answer required*)

 ### II-A. Equal Power Crossfading